 If you do not have access to the internet you can contact us on the above number to request hard copies of any of the above documents.

 We seek to resolve directly all complaints about how we handle personal information.
-If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by email at firstname.lastname@example.org or by telephone on 0141 287 1055.
-However you also have the right to lodge a complaint about data protection matters with the Information Commissioner's Office, whose contact details are as follows: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by Email or by phone on 0141 287 1055.

 Please note if your complaint is not about a data protection matter and instead concerns employment matters, this should be raised initially with your line manager and if necessary can be raise through the formal grievance channels.